userexperior-technologies/integration-guide/docs/xamarin.md

 2. If you are getting 'Access to the dex task is now impossible, starting with 1.4.0', please refer to [this post.](https://stackoverflow.com/questions/34625267/access-to-the-dex-task-is-now-impossible-starting-with-1-4-0)

-3. In case OutOfMemoryError please add following in `<application>` tag
+3. In case OutOfMemoryError please add the following in `<application>` tag

     ```
     android:[largeHeap]="true"